catvec/funkyboy.zone/kubernetes/tools/recover-pvc-snapshot/README.md

    doctl compute snapshot list
    ```
 2. Create a copy of [`overlay/kustomization.example.yaml`](./overlay/kustomization.example.yaml) named `kustomization.yaml`:
-   - Replace `namePrefix`: With a name describing what snapshot your are restoring, this will be a prefix for all created Kubernetes resource names (Only include lowercase letters and slashes, ideally end it with a dash), replace `<namePrefix>` in the instructions with this value
    - Replace `patches.0.patch.value`: With your ID of snapshot ID
 3. Apply the Kubernetes manifests to create the resources used to restore the volume:
    ```